This blog may contain affiliate links. Read our disclosure policy for more info.

 Surfing in San Juan del Sur is one of the most popular activities.
 Beginners can take cheap surf lessons here or even join a multi-day surf camp (like we did!)
 Or advanced surfers can just head straight out, catching waves at different nearby beaches every single day.

-But besides surfing, there are a few other fun things you can do in San Juan del Sur including hikes, parties, and so much more!
+But besides surfing, there are a few other fun things you can do in San Juan del Sur including going ATVing, hikes, horseback riding, parties, and so much more!

 It’s honestly one of my personal favorite places in Central America, and somewhere I will definitely be returning to for an extended amount of time one day in the future!

-Related read: We’ve been traveling pretty much non-stop for 3 years now.
+Related Read: We’ve been traveling pretty much non-stop for 5 years now.
 Find out how we afford long-term travel in our blog article!

 10. Isla de Ometepe (Ometepe Island)